Akuli/oomph/docs/union.md

     func foo(Str | null message):

 Here `Str | null` is a union type.
 Read it as "`Str` or `null`".

-When the code runs, each instance of the union type has exactly one **active member**, such as `Str` when this function is called with the string `"hello"` as an argument.
+When the code runs, each instance of the union type can be only one of the given types, in this case, `Str` or `null`.
-A union type can also contain multiple types, such as `Str | Int | Bool`.
+This type, whichever it is, is called the **active member** of the union.
+When this function is called with the string `"hello"` as an argument, the active member is `Str`.

     if message == null:
         print("No message")